-Nationally, inhalant use comprised a small proportion of admissions at <1%.
-Admission rates for inhalant use remained low across regions, ranging between <1% (GT, EC and CR) to 1% (NR); no inhalant use was reported for

-KZN and the WC.
-This is likely to be an underestimate given that inhalant misuse is common among those who find themselves destitute and therefore may not have easy access to care.
+Nationally, inhalant use comprised a small proportion of admissions at less than 1%.
+Admission rates for inhalant use remained low across regions, ranging between <1% (WC, KZN, and GT) to 1% (NR and CR).
+There were no inhalants reported in the EC.
+These proportions are likely to be an underestimate given that inhalant misuse is common among those who are children and homeless, and find themselves themselves destitute and therefore may not have easy access to care.